ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: #quick-setup-guide}

 _Can you update topics via the UI?
 Can you view cluster info via the UI?_
-_Bring in information like suggested topic naming strategies_ _Talk about describing the cluster._
+_What are our suggested topic naming strategies?_
+_How do you describe the cluster?_
-_b. via CLI and API - support different languages - show Java library_
+_CLI and API - support for different languages - show Java library_
 _Include connection details and sample code to connect to the event streams instance_ {: note}